kupresanin99/Project423/README.md

 **Vision**:
 To take it to the man.
-In other words, for gambling purposes, help users consistently beat the MLB over / under runs totals wagers.
+In other words, for gambling purposes, help the user to consistently beat the MLB over / under runs totals wagers.

 **Mission**:
 Each day, the user can pull the runs total predictions for the slate of MLB games.